 Soak up the Sunshine

 Tempe has ALL the sunshine!
 Canadians love visiting Arizona for its incredible weather.
 During my spring visit, the weather was perfect – warm, sunny and about 25C every day.
 It was like a warming balm for my sun-deprived soul.
 I understand that summer in the valley can be like sticking your head into a 500C oven, so I was grateful for it being warm, but not that warm.
-Similar to other cities in the valley, Tempe has a great climate for sun seekers and snowbirds who like it hot, but not humid hot.
+Arizona is famous for its excellent weather, and Tempe has a great climate for sun seekers and snowbirds who like it hot, but not humid hot.
 Daily doses of Vitamin D are pretty much guaranteed.

 Feel the College Vibes